-We lease apartments at the Wal-Mart house and various office equipment under lease arrangements classified as operating leases.
-Total rent expense under these leases was \$99,240 during the year ended December 31, 2010.
+We lease apartments at the Walmart house and various office equipment under lease arrangements classified as operating leases.
+We have the option to lease the Walmart house through 2014.
+We also lease twelve rooms at a local extended stay hotel, on a week to week basis, as a part of our regular residential program.
+We rent other rooms as needed at local partner hotels.
+We are not committed to a lease with any of the local hotels.
+Total rent expense under these leases was \$303,123 during the year ended December 31, 2011.
 Future maturities of these leases are as follows: